My First Electronics Kit

-I was too young to understand how cool that really was, but my parents learned that I was interested in electronics and learning more.
+Some of you may remember these, the Radio Shack 200-n-1 scientific kits.
+Radio Shack (Tandy) came out with various kits for kids and young adults to teach them about electronics while building 200 projects.
+I got into electronics when I was a young kid because of a friend of mine, Eric; his dad was an electrician and we got to play with spare parts and tear stuff apart to learn what everything was and how it worked.
+I was really young and didn’t appreciate how cool that really was.
+My parents learned that I was interested in electronics and learning more.
 Neither of them has a background in electronics, but they got me a 200-in-1 kit to play around with.
-I went through all the experiments, but there were two that really stuck with me; the “door alarm” project and creating a radio signal, where I build one of the projects and was able to tune my alarm clock radio to a specific frequency and could hear myself over the radio.
-It blew my mind.
+I went through all the experiments, but there were two that really stuck with me; the “door alarm” project and creating a radio signal.
+The door alarm is an obviously cool project for a kid to build and use in their room, but the Radio broadcasting is what really blew my mind.
+I was able to tune my alarm clock radio to a specific frequency and could hear myself over the radio when I spoke into the electronics kit.

 Here is a video of a one of those lucky people who found one at a thrift shop.